IlhamIslahuddin/IlhamIslahuddin/README.md

 <br>

 ### [2.
 Python Clock](https://github.com/IlhamIslahuddin/Python-Clock) | `tkinter` `Application` `Offline` `Time`
 <p>This is a simple take on clock apps on phones and PCs.
-It includes a stopwatch, timer and the current time and date.
-I like to take simple apps and adapt them in my own way or explore how they could have been made.
+It includes a stopwatch, timer, and the current time and date.
+I like to take simple apps and adapt them in my own way to explore and learn how they could have been made.

 Key features: